-In order to determine the appropriate subsequent accounting for goodwill, an analysis of its components (future income, synergies, etc.) would be necessary.
+To determine the appropriate subsequent accounting for goodwill, an analysis of its components (future income, synergies, etc.) would be necessary.
 This could theoretically lead to identifying the separate components and to allocating a portion of the purchase price to these components, which could then be accounted for separately by reflecting their respective nature.
 We think, however, that in most cases the necessary information would not be available in practice and estimates would therefore have to be used, as goodwill cannot be measured directly and, therefore, the individual goodwill components could probably not be measured reliably either.
 Additionally, such an approach would significantly increase the complexity and the subjectivity of the subsequent accounting for goodwill.

 The decision for one of the two methods under consideration is therefore the determination of an accounting convention.
-As stated in our answer to Question 6, the current Covid-19 pandemic provides for a classic scenario where we would have expected entities to incur impairments due to the economic downturn.
-However, no significant impairments can be observed, which we interpret as an indication that the impairment test does not function properly as it fails to recognise impairments on a timely basis.
+As detailed in our answer to Question 6, the current Covid-19 pandemic provides for a classic scenario where we think that the current impairment model does not meet the expectation of users, regulators, and other stakeholders.
+We would have expected entities to incur impairments due to the economic downturn.
+However, the conceptual design of the current impairment model and various factors influencing the recoverable amount led to crises not being reflected in a timely manner.
+Significant impairments would only occur in situations that severely threaten a CGU's business model and therefore significantly affect the terminal value in the impairment test.
+Consequently, we think that the current impairment model does not meet the expectations of users of the financial statements and other stakeholders with regard to recognising impairments on a timely basis.
 Due to this and the other identified limitations of the impairment-only approach (see our answer to Question 6) we think that the IASB likely will not be able to design an improved impairment test.
-Consequently, we think that the existing accounting convention (i.e. the impairment-only approach) is can no longer be considered advantageous.
+Consequently, we think that the existing accounting convention (i.e., the impairment-only approach) can no longer be considered advantageous - regardless of its theoretical and conceptual superiority.

-Instead, amortisation could represent a more pragmatic, cost-effective and standardised convention for the subsequent accounting for goodwill.
-Amortisation would mitigate the effects of shielding and management over-optimism and likely reduce the magnitude of any necessary impairments and could therefore take some\significant pressure off the impairment test itself.
+Instead, amortisation could represent a more pragmatic, cost-effective, and standardised convention for the subsequent accounting for goodwill.
+Amortisation would mitigate the effects of shielding and management over-optimism and likely reduce the magnitude of any necessary impairments and could therefore take significant pressure off the impairment test itself.
 Another positive aspect of the reintroduction of amortisation of goodwill would be that the impact of separating or including intangible assets with finite useful lives from or in goodwill in the context of a purchase price allocation (see our answer to Question 12) would be mitigated to some degree.

-With regard to the question, whether companies would adjust or create new management performance measures to add back the amortisation expense, we think that no major change would probably occur, as companies that already make adjustments for impairment expenses would also make adjustments for amortisation expenses in the future.
+Regarding the question whether companies would adjust or create new management performance measures to add back the amortisation expense, we think that no major change would probably occur, as companies that already adjust for impairment expenses or purchase price allocation-related expenses would also make adjustments for such expenses in the future.

-With regard to the details of amortisation, we would favour the specification of a maximum useful life and, thus, also a maximum amortisation period of ten years with a straight-line amortisation pattern, both possibly as a rebuttable presumption, so that shorter amortisation periods or different amortisation patterns would also be feasible if companies could demonstrate their appropriateness.
-This may be particularly relevant for industries with fast-changing business models.
+As regards the details of amortisation, we would favour the specification of a useful life and, thus, also an amortisation period of ten years with a straight-line amortisation pattern, both as a rebuttable presumption.
+Provided companies could demonstrate their appropriateness, a shorter or longer amortisation period or a different amortisation pattern should be possible.
+This may be particularly relevant for industries with fast-changing business models (which may justify a shorter amortisation period) or industries with long-term research (justifying a longer useful life).
+In any case, we think that an upper limit of 20 years for the amortisation period should be specified.